sammorrell/lidrs/README.md

-# lidrs - Luminout Intensity Distributions in Rust
+# `lidrs` - Luminous Intensity Distributions in Rust
 A rust crate for reading and representing light intensity distributions via photometric webs.
 This crate can read and write:
 - Illuminating Engineering Society (LM-63) standard (`.ies`) files